wvanbergen/chunky_png/CONTRIBUTING.md

 ## Reporting bugs

+- First, see if somebody else has reported the problem already.
 - Try to include as much relevant information as possible, so I can recreate the problem.
 - If possible, include the PNG image that is causing the issue.
 - If possible, include a code snippet that exposes the problem.